-Mark Wrighton was elected the 14th chancellor of Washington University in St. Louis in 1995 and serves as its chief executive officer.
-In the years following his appointment, the university has made significant progress in student quality, campus improvements, resource development, curriculum and international reputation.
+Mark S. Wrighton was elected the 14th chancellor of Washington University in St. Louis in 1995 and served as its chief executive officer until May 31, 2019.
+In the years following his appointment, the university made significant progress in student quality, campus improvements, resource development, curriculum and international reputation.

 In addition to his many accomplishments as a university administrator, Wrighton is the author or co-author of more than 300 articles published in professional and scholarly journals, and he holds 16 patents.
 He has research interests in the areas of transition metal catalysis, photochemistry, surface chemistry, molecular electronics and in photoprocesses at electrodes.